sglover98/Security-gpt/README.md

 5. Save apikey.pi
 3. Input into terminal***** stearmlit run main.py

+#Future Changes
+-Implementing vector database using Pincone.
+-Add prompt template switches to allow for more flexability.
+-Figure out controls annonymize input data.

 # Change Log
-Added temporary memory to store output of query.
-(May 04, 2023) Added .env-sample file with instructions.
-(May 04, 2023) Added Wikipedia API (May 04, 2023)
+- Added temporary memory to store output of query.
+(May 04, 2023)
+- Added .env-sample file with instructions.
+(May 04, 2023)
+- Added Wikipedia API (May 04, 2023)